 Communities Coexisting with Train Traffic in America

-In many communities throughout America, trains passing through (often at high speeds) are simply viewed as a way of life — a cost of small town living.
+In many communities throughout America, trains passing through (often at high speeds) are simply viewed as a way of life — a cost of small-town living.
 Many residents become accustomed to avoiding crossings, whenever possible, to prevent getting stuck waiting for a long freight train moving through town.
-But the ear-splitting noise emitted from a train’s horn is almost impossible to avoid.

 FRA’s Rule on the “Use of Locomotive Horns at Public Highway-Rail Grade Crossings”

-Recognizing that many communities with whistle bans in effect would be upset with the new policy, the FRA also paved the way for creating “Quiet Zones” that followed a set of standardized rules.
-The aim of the rules was to provide communities a way to silence the train horns, but also maintain a level of safety that compensates for the risk that silencing train horns at grade crossings creates.
+Recognizing that many communities with whistle-bans in effect would be upset with the new policy, the FRA also paved the way for creating “Quiet Zones” that followed a set of standardized rules.
+The rules aimed to provide communities a way to silence the train horns, but also maintain a level of safety that compensates for the risk that silencing train horns at grade crossings create.

 What Comprises a “Quiet Zone”?

 Essentially, a Quiet Zone can be created through an exemption to the new FRA rule.
 These zones are comprised of crossings where improvements have been made that allow the train to proceed without using the horn (except in the case of emergencies).
 The rules for establishing a Quiet Zone are extensive and implementing them can get expensive.
-Snyder & Associates has helped many communities find the right solutions for establishing their own Quiet Zones in the most cost-effective manner.
+Snyder & Associates has helped many communities find the right solutions for establishing their Quiet Zones most cost-effectively.
 The minimum standards to be considered for receiving a Quiet Zone designation include:

 - Each crossing within the desired Quiet Zone must have gates, flashing lights and bells, constant warning time devices, and power out indicators.

-- Warning signs in advance of the crossing alerting drivers they’re entering a quiet zone.
+- Warning signs in advance of the crossing alert drivers they’re entering a quiet zone.

 Qualifications to Become a Quiet Zone

-To determine if a crossing, or a series of crossings are eligible to become a Quiet Zone, the FRA developed an online calculator that can be used to assign a Risk Index score to each crossing.
-The calculator is helpful for determining whether a crossing meets the criteria before funds are allocated for proposed improvements.
+To determine if a crossing or a series of crossings are eligible to become a Quiet Zone, the FRA developed an online calculator that can be used to assign a Risk Index score to each crossing.
+The calculator helps determine whether a crossing meets the criteria before funds are allocated for proposed improvements.
 The Quiet Zone Risk Index score generated from the calculator is compared to numerous risk thresholds.
 If the Quiet Zone Risk Index score is below the thresholds, then the proposed crossing(s) is eligible.
 Snyder & Associates has substantial experience guiding communities through this critical early assessment stage in the process.

 - Closing Crossings.
 If feasible, permanently closing one or more crossings greatly reduces the safety risk in a rail corridor.
-The railroads first choice of improvement is a closure.
+The railroad’s first choice of improvement is closure.
 Closing a crossing is generally the least expensive option, as well.
-(Temporary closures may be used if the Quiet Zone in only in effect during designated time periods.)
+(Temporary closures may be used if the Quiet Zone is only in effect during designated periods.)